felipenoris/BLPData.jl/docs/src/index.md

 julia> BLPData.stop(session)
 ```

+## Async support

 `BLPData.bdh` and `BLPData.bds` also accepts a list of tickers.
 In this case, the result is a `Dict`
 where the key is the security name and value is a `Vector` of named tuples.
+BLPData will automatically process the securities in parallel.

 ```julia
 julia> BLPData.bdh(session, [ "PETR4 BS Equity", "VALE3 BS Equity" ], ["PX_LAST", "VOLUME"], Date(2020, 1, 2), Date(2020, 1, 10) )